 When a marriage breaks down the first point on the agenda isn’t normally who will get custody of the pension.
-The recent recession and record settlements for disgruntled ex-spouses have put divorce firmly back in the public consciousness.

 It is a sad fact that women typically have less pension provision than men.
 This can be attributed to lower career earnings and the cessation of benefit accrual during a career break when starting a family.
 Invariably, many wives will look to their husband’s pension pot for financial security in old age.